OPCFoundation/UA-CloudCommander/README.md

 The following environment variables are optional:

 * CREATE_SAS_PASSWORD - Create a SAS token from the password, this is for example needed when using IoT Hub as the MQTT broker
+* USE_TLS - Use TLS
+* USE_UA_CERT_AUTH - Use the UA Certificate to authenticate with the MQTT broker
 * UA_USERNAME - Username for the OPC UA server to connect to
 * UA_PASSWORD - Password for the OPC UA server to connect to
 * USE_KAFKA - Use Kafka instead of MQTT for communication